libts/tslib/README.md

 Parameters:
 * `pmin`

 	Minimum pressure value for a sample to be valid.
+Default: 1.
 * `pmax`

 	Maximum pressure value for a sample to be valid.
+Default: (`INT_MAX`).

 Example: `pthres pmin=10`